Uncle’s G’s FUN DVD Movie Reviews: Slaughter High (1986)

 I watched this a few nights ago night.
 On DVD, as part of a horror 8 movie pack, I got at Walmart some time ago.
 It states that the version is, uncut.
 Since I never saw the original in any shape or form, I can’t say if the unrated version is actually better or not.
 Right now, I believe it’s the only version you’ll get of the movie on DVD.

-The characters that the viewer was primed to care about, wasn’t worth the effort.
-Matter of fact, it’s fairly easy to root for Marty / The Killer (10 years later — not a spoiler — obvious as to who it is) as he goes around killing each one.
+The characters that the viewer was primed to care about, weren’t worth the effort.
+Matter of fact, it’s fairly easy to root for Marty/The Killer (10 years later — not a spoiler — obvious as to who it is) as he goes around killing each one.
 Serves them all right !!
-Never presented as it being Marty outright, when it came time for the reveal, I wasn’t shocked at all.
+Never presented as it being Marty outright when it came time for the reveal, I wasn’t shocked at all.
 Figured it all out.
 Doing so is damn near a given.
 I can imagine some moviegoer saying; “Might not be Marty.
 Too obvious.”
-Damn sure not me.
+Damn, sure not me.
 So really, not only a slasher film but a revenge one as well.
 I think they should have sold it from that angle if you ask me.

-Rating: Using the same 10 star rating system as the IMDb uses, Slaughter High is lucky receiving 4 of them.
-Don’t go out of your way to see this, but if it comes along, its something to watch.
-Cool for this DVD 8 Pack collection.
+Rating: Using the same 10-star rating system as the IMDb uses, Slaughter High is lucky to receive 4 of them.
+Don’t go out of your way to see this, but if it comes along, it’s something to watch.
+Cool for this DVD 8-Pack collection.
 E-Bay or Amazon, you might be able to find it.

 Carol Munro Official Website: www.carolinemunro.org